 Last week I had the chance to attend Adobe MAX, an awesome conference attracting creators from many different industries.
 Held in Las Vegas, this conference brought together over 12,000 people to connect, share and learn about ways to creatively capture stories.
 It was wonderful to speak with fellow educators as well as folks from different industries to see how they are leveraging the power of technology.

 I’m a huge fan of the Adobe Spark tools since they are free, simple to use and empower storytellers.
 If you’ve visited my site before you might have seen a blog post on Spark Video, Spark Page or Spark Post, or grabbed one of my graphics organizers for using Spark in the classroom.
-Of course, there are so many ways Adobe tools can be used to support student storytellers and I’ve compiled a list of my big takeaways from the conference below.
+Of course, there are so many ways Adobe tools can be used to support student storytellers.
+I’ve compiled a list of my big takeaways from the conference below.

 6 Big Takeaways for Educators from Adobe MAX